The Pendragons: Solo life and careers

 Charlotte premiered her solo act at the 2009 Daytona Festival of Magic.
 She marketed a floating ball Wonderball several years ago.
 She has seemingly retired and currently lives near her hometown of Porterville, California, along with her fiancé Randy Lessley.

 Jonathan began his own solo act in 2010, at first with a new style of mentalism performed as a savant, rather than as a psychic, which he calls Metaphysics.
 He has since blended this style into his Grand Illusion, refining his character into an archetype called "the Poet/Wizard."
 He filed for divorce in 2011, and it became final in May 2012.
-On September 22, 2012, he married West McDonough, a member of the Glover family who own the Magic Castle land and building.
+On September 22, 2012, he married West McDonough, a member of the Glover family who owned the Magic Castle land and building.
 In 2014-2015 he was one of the most frequent performers on the CW television series Masters of Illusion, the Pop TV series Don't Blink, and on the REELZ series Extreme Escapes, as well as being a regular performer in the Masters of Illusion Live touring show.
 Since January 2014 he has been a regular bi-monthly columnist for Genii Magazine.
-His frequent performances both on television and in live venues have earned him wide admiration in the magic world.